kenanalperen/Focus-Group-Topic-Guide/README.md

 ---

 ## <h2>How to Contribute</h2>
-If you have insights or feedback on these topics, feel free to open an issue or contribute to this repository.
+If you have insights or feedback on these topics, feel free to send an e-mail, open an issue or contribute to this repository.
+Alperen.Kenan@uwe.ac.uk